IAshish480/demo-angular5html5table/README.md

 # Demo-angular5html5table

 It is a light weight table designed for angular modules.
-To ue download the source code and install node modules and use "ng serve" command.
+To use download the source code and install node modules and use "ng serve" command.

 ## Development server